-Eating vegan or vegetarian is becoming a more common dietary choice, and that means more and more people have questions about getting enough nutrients, like protein, in their plant-based diet.
-Here's the good news: it's very, very easy to meet your daily protein requirements as a vegan.
+Eating vegan or vegetarian is becoming a more common dietary choice, and that means more and more people have questions about getting enough nutrients—like protein—in their plant-based diet.
+Here's the good news: It's easy to meet your daily protein requirements as a vegan.
 The secret?
 It's all about balance.

-If you end up becoming a "junk food vegan," then you may end up feeling low-energy and having a protein deficiency.
-A diet consisting purely of frozen vegan waffles and chips won't supply enough protein (or practically any other nutrient) for your body's energy needs.
-But if you take full advantage of a plant-based diet and fill your plates with colorful produce, hearty grains and satisfying spuds, then you should have no problem meeting your daily protein goal.
+Part of maintaining balance with a vegan diet is to avoid becoming a "junk food vegan," which may land you with low energy and a protein deficiency.
+For example, a diet consisting purely of frozen vegan waffles and chips won't supply enough protein (or practically any other nutrient) for your body's energy needs.
+But if you take full advantage of a plant-based diet and fill your plate with colorful produce, hearty grains and satisfying spuds, then you should have no problem meeting your daily protein goal.

-If you aren't, try incorporating more of the suggested foods below into your meals.
+If you find you aren't getting enough protein, try incorporating more of the suggested foods below into your meals.
 Remember, if you have another reason to need extra protein, such as being pregnant or following a rigorous training schedule at the gym, then it's a good idea to consult a registered dietitian and pay closer attention to tracking your protein intake.